PeopleMetrics/highcharts-client-export/README.md

 ## Documentation

 Want to give it a try in your project?
-Check its [Website](http://a----.github.io/highcharts-export-clientside/) for installation instructions.
+Check out [Github](https://peoplemetrics.github.io/highcharts-client-export/) for installation instructions.

 ## Contribution